mirantis-field/enterprise-3.1-beta/exercises.md

 Traffic in Istio is categorized as data plane traffic and control plane traffic.
 Data plane traffic refers to the messages that the business logic of the workloads send and receive.
 Control plane traffic refers to configuration and control messages sent between Istio components to program the behavior of the mesh.
 Traffic management in Istio refers exclusively to data plane traffic.

-**Note** In order for development teams to use Istio Ingress, you must first configure the appropriate grants using the instructions provided at [Creating role grants](https://docs.docker.com/ee/ucp/admin/configure/configure-rbac-kube/#creating-role-grants).
+> **Note** In order for development teams to use Istio Ingress, you must first configure the appropriate grants using the instructions provided at [Creating Role Grants](https://docs.docker.com/ee/ucp/admin/configure/configure-rbac-kube/#creating-role-grants).

 1. Open the UCP web UI.
 2. Select **Admin Settings**.
 3. Select **Ingress**.
 4. Under the **Kubernetes** tab:
-   * Click the slider to enable Ingress for Kubernetes.
+   - Click the slider to enable Ingress for Kubernetes.
-   * Configure the proxy to specify how external traffic is handled by the cluster:
+   - Configure the proxy to specify how external traffic is handled by the cluster:
-   * Specify the node ports for the Istio Ingress Gateway Service.
+   - Specify the node ports for the Istio Ingress Gateway Service.
 External traffic can enter the cluster via these ports.
 Ensure that these ports are open.
-   * (Optional) Select **External IP** to create a Layer 7 load balancer in front of multiple nodes.
+   - (Optional) Select **External IP** to create a Layer 7 load balancer in front of multiple nodes.
 You can then add a list of external IP addresses to the Ingress Gateway service.
-   * Configure the replicas to specify how to scale load balancing.
+   - Configure the replicas to specify how to scale load balancing.
-   * Configure placement rules and load balancer configurations.
+   - Configure placement rules and load balancer configurations.
-   * Click **Save**.
+   - Click **Save**.
 5. Create an Istio Gateway to expose your apps:

-   * Select **Kubernetes**.
+   - Select **Kubernetes**.
-   * Select **Ingress**.
+   - Select **Ingress**.
-   * Under the **Gateways** tab, click **Create**.
+   - Under the **Gateways** tab, click **Create**.
-   * Select the nodes on which this Gateway configuration will be applied.
+   - Select the nodes on which this Gateway configuration will be applied.
-   * Add the server details.
+   - Add the server details.
 These details describe the properties of the proxy on a given load balancer port.
-   * Click **Generate YML** to create the configuration file.
+   - Click **Generate YML** to create the configuration file.

-**Note** You also have the option to create or upload your own YAML configuration file.
+   > **Note** You also have the option to create or upload your own YAML configuration file.

 6. Click **Skip to YAML Editor**.